Board support package

 applications concurrently execute and use the same hardware resources.
 In lieu

-of an integrated resource management strategy, the unsafe
+of an integrated resource management strategy, the unsafe instance access is

 the developer's cue to handle these possibilities, or to document assumptions.